 Forking creates a new repository from an existing Code Storage repository at a specific point in time.
-Unlike GitHub sync (which maintains a live connection), forks are independent copies—changes to the original don’t affect the fork, and vice versa.
+Unlike other integrations (which maintain a live connection), forks are independent copies—changes to the original don’t affect the fork, and vice versa.

 When to use forking